New Listing Attributes and Etsy Studio Mean Lots of Changes to Search Optimization on the Horizon

 Yes, search on the existing Etsy marketplace will be affected by the introduction of Studio.
 First, selling something on Studio will give a listing a renew-sold bump on Etsy, since the listing exists in both places.
 This works the same as items that sell off of Pattern sites or in person using the card reader, but is likely to be a much larger number of sales once Studio gets going.
 Second, Etsy will be using the new supply categories and attributes on both sites, meaning any listing that uses them might gain additional search terms, and will have the ability to be found in searches filtered by these attributes and categories.
 As with the other new attributes, everyone should do their best to make sure that all eligible listings have the correct variations and sub-categories chosen, if any apply.

-I will update this post with any new announcements or clarifications, and will write more about the search algorithm changes once they are live for everyone.
+I will update this post with any new announcements or clarifications, and will write more about the search algorithm changes once they are live for everyone [UPDATE: that update is here].
 Sign up here to get all of my new blog posts via email.
-If I have missed anything, or you have a question, please leave a comment, or send me an email, and I will be happy to update the information!
+If I have missed anything, or you have a question, please leave a comment, send me an email, or contact me at my SEO shop, and I will be happy to update the information!